|Faculty Leader||Mavis Thorpy||Jnr Tech & DTG|

-Current Year 7 and 8 projects incorporate a range of technological areas through creating functional hand puppets and designing and producing a graphic children’s book using digital technologies.
+Current Year 7 and 8 projects incorporate a range of technological areas through creating soft toys and designing and producing a graphic children’s book using Digital Technologies and Design and Visual Communication.
 Year 9 students spend time in the individual technological areas designing and modelling a perfume bottle, a magazine, and creating unique bag designs for a stakeholder.

 Choosing a project